 - The environment I´m working in

 I take a lot of motivation from the work I´m doing.
 If my job would suck, no money in the world could compensate for it, and even if I have great colleagues around me, could just temporarily compensate for this gap when I have to get up every day doing a job that I do not like.
 Money is my second reason that makes a job enriching.
 If I get paid a fair amount of money, I feel appreciated and the work I´m doing.
 Ok, I have to say that even though I like to pay my bills and have some money left over for the pleasant things in life, money is not as important as the last point I mentioned: The environment.
 Good people inspire me.
 I love conversations, discussions, and good ideas that come out of these.
-In the past 2 years, I´ve concluded that online is not equal to a face-2-face working way.
-Homeoffice is great in a streamlined working environment, but when it comes to a creative kind of job the get-together is way more productive than sitting in front of a screen talking to multiple people.
+In the past 2 years, I´ve concluded that online is not equal to a face-to-face working way.
+Home office is great in a streamlined working environment, but when it comes to a creative kind of job the get-together is way more productive than sitting in front of a screen talking to multiple people.
 But it needs to be respected that esp. the younger generations are more likely in favor of this kind of way of working.
-They love it because it takes away some „pressure“ of being present, and visible and it benefits their need for a kind work-life balance because it´s much easier to just shut down a computer and then focus on their private life.
+They love it because it takes away some “pressure” of being present, and visible and it benefits their need for a kind work-life balance because it´s much easier to just shut down a computer and then focus on their private life.

-Maybe it´s the result of changing situation.
+Maybe it´s the result of a changing situation.
 As it is normal that things change, the changes within the advertising industry are much more drastic because of the way marketing works these days.
-While in the pre-Big Data world a good campaign is strongly reliant on a creative idea and a perfect execution…today, Big Data takes more and more of this part.
+While in the pre-Big Data world, a good campaign is strongly reliant on a creative idea and a perfect execution…today, Big Data takes more and more of this part.
 A good data analyst and pushing the right triggers can equal a middle-class creative idea.
-The longer this situation goes, the more the people will get used to the situation, and the more likely it is that this „
+The longer this situation goes, the more the people will get used to the situation, and the more likely it is that this “

-Some years ago you had the problem to commute.
+Some years ago you had a problem with commuting.
 Some people take more daily commuting than others depending on the salary, the position, or the job itself.
-But the vast majority choose a working place that was at least in a range of 1 – 1.5 hours for one way max.
-Vis versa did a company not hire a person that lived on the other side of the country without offering (or making it at least mandatory) to move closer to the office.
+But the vast majority chose a working place that was at least in a range of 1 – 1.5 hours for one way max.
+Vis versa did a company not hire a person who lived on the other side of the country without offering (or making it at least mandatory) to move closer to the office?
 These days are gone since the COVID-19 stroke.
-While it was a benefit these days to offer „flexible“ working models that allowed the employee to spend a certain amount of time at a workplace that was not the office, it´s mandatory today.
-And I´m still confused to get job offers where the home office is praised as a benefit.
-Where were those HR people the last two years?
+While it was a benefit these days to offer “flexible” working models that allowed the employee to spend a certain amount of time at a workplace that was not the office, it´s mandatory today.
+And I´m still confused about getting job offers where the home office is praised as a benefit.
+Where were those HR people in the last two years?
 No, offering a home office is not a benefit anymore but a mandatory offering like that you get paid for the position.
 Within all the flexibility comes the danger of disconnection.
-An Art-Director that lives in Berlin works for an agency in Paris?
-An Account-Manager from Frankfurt that works for an agency in Hamburg.
+An Art-Director who lives in Berlin works for an agency in Paris.
+An Account-Manager from Frankfurt who works for an agency in Hamburg.
 Possible these days.
 And is already a functioning working model.
 But the question is: What builds the bond between an employer and its employees?
 I can assure you, it´s not a weekly Teams-Meeting as well as it´s not some nice Welcome Package delivered to your doorstep.
 A healthy employer-employee relationship is a kind of relationship you have with your partner.
-A good relationship is strongly based on the „time spent together“.
+A good relationship is strongly based on the “time spent together”.
 I´ve seen quite a few long-distance relationships.
 Some worked over years and that s fine.
 But most of them broke.
 Why, because you didn´t get to know each other the way you usually do when you are living together.
 The same it´s with the job.
-If you don´t spend time at the office…if you don´t develop a sense of „I´m proud of working for my company.“ and vis versa an employer knows what type of person you are and what needs you have to bring the best benefit to the company, how can this working-relationship works?
+If you don´t spend time at the office…if you don´t develop a sense of “I´m proud of working for my company.” and vis versa an employer knows what type of person you are and what needs you have to bring the best benefit to the company, how can this working-relationship works?
 We need social interaction.
 It´s a human nature thing…and by all means: a Zoom or Teams call can not replace that.